rohitrajhans/web-terminal/README.md

 # Web-Terminal

-Creating a website having a terminal ui.
+- Creating a website having a terminal ui.
-Functionality not yet added.
+- More work needed
-Only ui made.
+- Only working commands : ls, clear